 Hotels, gyms, water parks and other commercial pool facilities depend on Fibre Tech.
-Your visitors don’t want to see poor water quality, cracks in the perimeter or a peeling liner when they come to your facility for a swim.
+Your visitors do not want to see poor water quality, cracks in the perimeter or a peeling liner when they come to your facility for a swim.
 We truly want to help you keep your pool surface in top condition for as long as possible.

 Your fiberglass pool surface should hold up well for 10-15 years.
-But just as any investment will age and deteriorate over time, you’ll eventually have to do some extensive repairing and remodeling due to heavy wear and tear and the high levels of chlorine found in typical a commercial pool.
+But just as any investment will age and deteriorate over time, you will eventually have to do some extensive repairing and remodeling due to heavy wear and tear and the high levels of chlorine found in typical a commercial pool.

 Let the robots do the hard work.

-Secret #2: Tired of buying, storing and manually adding chlorine?
-Consider sanitizing your commercial pool with a salt chlorine generator, which adds salt to the pool water to create chlorine.
+Secret #2: Tired of buying, storing, and manually adding chlorine?
+Consider sanitizing your commercial pool with a salt chlorine generator which adds salt to the pool water to create chlorine.
 These systems consist of a power supply and multiple cells to produce enough chlorine for a commercial pool.
 Commercial salt chlorine generators can produce from 4 to 32 lbs. of chlorine daily, plus they also create chlorine without “chloramines” (which cause that unpleasant bleach smell).

 Secret #3: Don’t neglect the pump and filter!
-This is the heart and soul of your commercial pool, and without them the water won’t properly circulate.
-We can’t begin to tell you how many potential health issues that can raise … So clean out the pump strainer, replace seals and gaskets as needed, and make sure the gallons per minute are calibrated correctly (you can do this with a flowmeter).
+This is the heart and soul of your commercial pool and without them the water won’t properly circulate.
+We can’t begin to tell you how many potential health issues that can raise … So, clean out the pump strainer, replace seals and gaskets as needed, and make sure the gallons per minute are calibrated correctly (you can do this with a flowmeter).

 Secret #6: Are you making minor concrete repairs to a handrail pad, ladder pad or guard chair?
 Think carefully about how the anchors will be bonded.
-Use anchor cups that will allow you to fully secure the ladder via the anchor wedges.
-And don’t install the ladders without waiting a full three weeks after pouring the pads; the stress to uncured concrete could cause premature failure.
+Use anchor cups that will allow you to fully secure the ladder via the anchor wedges, and don’t install the ladders without waiting a full three weeks after pouring the pads; the stress to uncured concrete could cause premature failure

 Ladders and handrail repairs?
 Masonry takes experience to get right.